LiangZC321/CP3407-project/README.md

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.
-1.Yuhao Guo
+1.Zhicheng Liang
 2.Huayu Zhong
-3.Zhicheng Liang
-4.Chia Chang Hsu
+3.Chia Chang Hsu

 # Project planning BEFORE iteration-1, (see chapters 1-3)